Louis Round Wilson: Late professional life

-Wilson was a “Librarian, educator, writer, and editor…worked for thirty years as the developer of the library of a great state university, ten years as a dean who stirred a pioneering library school, and then eighteen years as a teacher of librarianship” In 1942, Wilson returned to Chapel Hill and worked at the University's libraries, until his retirement, while also doing a great deal of writing, including a history of UNC, titled “The University of North Carolina: 1900-1930: The Making of a Modern University.”
+Wilson was a "Librarian, educator, writer, and editor...worked for thirty years as the developer of the library of a great state university, ten years as a dean who stirred a pioneering library school, and then eighteen years as a teacher of librarianship" In 1942, Wilson returned to Chapel Hill and worked at the University's libraries, until his retirement, while also doing a great deal of writing, including a history of the University of North Carolina, titled "The University of North Carolina: 1900-1930: The Making of a Modern University."
 Wilson died in 1979 at the age of 102.

 List of works

 Wilson, L. R. (1935).
 County library service in the South; a study of the Rosenwald county library demonstration.
 Chicago: University of Chicago Press.